-Through processes such as writing, drawing and working with our physicality, Kira O'Reilly and workshop participants will explore some of the spaces in Dundee’s School of Life Sciences in order to experience and examine how bodies (not just human ones) act in relation to institutions, and the kinds of ideas and knowledges that are produced within and with them.
-The workshop derives from ongoing research by Kira and her collaborator artist Jennifer Willet on the concept of the laboratory as a site to question the relationship between bodies and productions of knowledges.
+Through processes such as writing, drawing and working with our physicality, Kira O'Reilly and workshop participants explored some of the spaces in Dundee’s School of Life Sciences in order to experience and examine how bodies (not just human ones) act in relation to institutions, and the kinds of ideas and knowledges that are produced within and with them.
+The workshop derived from ongoing research by Kira and her collaborator artist Jennifer Willet on the concept of the laboratory as a site to question the relationship between bodies and productions of knowledges.

-This is a free workshop and open to everyone.
+Free workshop and open to everyone.

 Please sign up via email to: firstname.lastname@example.org